DATE TOFFEE COFFEE CAKE

-Preheat oven to 350 degrees F. Lightly spray an 8-inch square pan or 8-inch round pan with nonstick cooking spray.
+Preheat oven to 350°F. Lightly spray an 8” square pan or 8” round pan with nonstick cooking spray.

-First make the Pecan Streusel Topping: Empty topping and Heath Bars into a small bowl.
-Pour two tablespoons melted butter over the walnuts.
+To make the Pecan Streusel Topping: Empty topping and Heath Bars into a small bowl.
+Melt the unsalted butter and pour over the walnuts.
 Use a fork (or a very clean hand) to work the melted butter mixture into the topping until moist clumps form.
 Set aside.

 Using an offset spatula, spread two-thirds of the batter into the prepared pan.
 Sprinkle the dry cinnamon swirl filling evenly over the batter, then carefully spread the remaining batter over the top, covering all of the filling.
 Sprinkle the streusel topping over the batter.

-Bake the coffee cake until golden brown and a toothpick inserted into the center come out clean, about 45 minutes, rotating the pan 180 degrees halfway through the cooking.
+Bake the coffee cake until golden brown and a toothpick inserted into the center comes out clean, about 45 minutes, rotating the pan 180° halfway through the cooking.
 Transfer the pan to a wire rack and let the coffee cake cool for at least 30 minutes before serving

 Makes 16-20 cupcakes

 1 package Dark Chocolate Cake Mix